tomster12/analysis-sandbox/README.md

 ## To-Do

-- Simpler system for unsubscribing all events
 - Connections removed on nodes changed if needed
 - Multiple outputs from a node
+- Easier programmatic connection creating
 - Node typing system
 - Notification manager for popups for invalid types / sockets changed
 - Click and grab to scroll around world instead of rudimentary scrolling